Our Services

 Persistent dry eyes after LASIK 6 months out can be frustrating, but a wide range of effective treatments is available.
 By combining self-care strategies with in-office therapies and prescription medications, most people achieve lasting relief and improved comfort.

 If you have any life-threatening symptoms or serious concerns—such as severe pain, vision loss, or signs of infection—speak to a doctor right away.
-For routine symptom evaluation, consider using a Medically approved AI Symptom Checker as a convenient first step to understand your symptoms better before consulting with your eye care professional.
+For routine questions about your symptoms, you can start by checking your symptoms with Ubie's AI-powered symptom checker to better understand what might be happening and prepare informed questions for your eye care professional.
 Always discuss any new treatment plan with your eye care professional to ensure safety and effectiveness.

 (References)